Top 10 Free Compression Videos on Drums, Guitars, Vocals, Multi-band and Mastering

 There are always more compression techniques to learn, depending on the genre, the instrument or the setting so I sat down and grabbed a nice collection of compression videos you can enjoy during your coffee breaks today.

 And hey!
-If you like this and think this is useful to others please take a second to share it on Facebook or Twitter using the icons to the left!
+If it on Facebook or Twitter using the icons to the left!

 Starting with the basics, the guys over at The Pro Audio Files have a good introductory tutorial for anyone starting out.